 Serve with a Brunello Montepulciano.
 A yummy Italian wine.

 Another one of my favorite recipes is my Milk Braised Pork Shoulder recipe.

 I can’t wait to share this recipe with you.
 This recipe is on my up next list.
 Imagine a bath of milk and wine and delicious herbs bathing a juicy pork shoulder in fantastic flavor.
 It is another example where a slow braising cooking technique is used to develop an amazingly rich and delectable sauce.
 Also amazing served with hearty pasta.

-Don't forget to leave a comment if you make this recipe.
+Don’t forget to leave a comment if you make this recipe.
 I love to hear how it came out.
-And give it a start rating to show some some love here.
+And give it a star rating to show some love here.